Balconies, balustrades or barriers

-Balustrade or handrails must be provided along the side of any stairway or ramp, any floor, corridor, hallway, balcony, veranda, or the like, and along the side of any path to a building if it is not bounded by a wall and the surface level beneath is more than one metre away.
+Balustrades or handrails must be present along the side of any stairway or ramp and along the side of any walkable area where the surface level beneath is more than one metre away and is not bounded by a wall.